-In a word, it’s simply a suit, but there’s much more to consider before rushing out to the highstreet or the tailor to invest in a three-piece.
+In a word, it’s simply a suit with a business formal shirt, but there’s much more to consider before rushing out to the highstreet or the tailor to invest in a three-piece.

 Here, we’ll take you step by step through the various elements of business formal menswear.
 Plus helping you to make the ideal outfit for the workplace.